AndreSoftwareDeveloper/bankingApplication_client/README.md

 # Banking Application Client
-Monorepo containing two projects: source code of the application, and actual build for Android.
+Monorepo containing a source code of the application, and actual build for Android.

 Mobile app created using the Angular and Ionic frameworks.
 Provides functionality of creating an account as a natural or juridical person, as well as log into an existing account, order a domestic transfer, or check the transaction history.